5 Signs You Have A Controlling Boyfriend & What to Do About The Controlling Behavior

 A controlling person or controlling people might vie for control for a number of reasons.
 If you know you’re controlling, you might spend a lot of time feeling embarrassed, guilty, or wondering why you do it.
 It’s not your zodiac sign or a trait that can’t be worked on.
 Common psychological reasons for controlling behaviors are low self-esteem, whether the controlling person has secret low self-esteem or known low self-esteem, feelings of inadequacy, and situations in one’s past where they felt as though they had no control.
 Controlling behaviors or controlling ways can sometimes be a symptom of a mental health condition, such as specific personality disorders.
 Personality disorders are treatable, so if you do think that you’re struggling with one, or if you know that you have a personality disorder or another mental health concern that’s preventing you from having healthy relationships in any way, reach out and get support.
 You’re not “just a control freak” or someone who’s going to be a “control freak” for the rest of your life.
 If you are controlling, or if you’re exhibiting controlling behavior, a counselor or therapist can help you get to the root of the problem so that you can address it and stop using these behaviors.

 If you relate to the telltale signs listed in the article above, it’s likely that you’re dealing with a controlling boyfriend.
 Again, signs of control often start subtly.
 When you’re dealing with a controlling man who checks your phone, makes you feel small, even if covertly or subtly, it’s not something that you have to put up with anymore.
 You don’t need to deal with a controlling partner, and it’s very likely that controlling men, and controlling people in general, will continue to exhibit worse and worse behavior over time.
 Even if it’s hard to believe right now, it is an experience of so many people, and behavior that starts subtly or doesn’t seem “so bad” at first is one of the reasons why many people stay.
-Tell a trusted friend or family member about what’s going on.
+Tell a trusted friend or family relative about what’s going on.
 It is possible to leave a controlling boyfriend and break free.
 Depending on your circumstances, you may very well need a safety plan, and it is a good idea to have one regardless just in case.
 Your safety is the most important thing, and no matter what someone says, control is not love.
 Call the national domestic violence hotline at 1-800-799-7233 or visit their website for information about making a safety plan, dealing with a controlling partner, and leaving a controlling partner.

 To learn more about: